-- TX includes minimum details on all transplants from all sources. - WAITLIST\KI and WAITLIST\KP contain one record for each patient in the USRDS database per waiting-list event for kidney and kidney-pancreas transplants. - WAITSEQ\KI and WAITSEQ\KP contain condensed, center-specific, kidney and kidney- pancreas waiting list dates.
+- TX includes minimum details on all transplants from all sources. - WAITLIST\KI and WAITLIST\KP contain one record for each patient in the USRDS database per waiting-list event for kidney and kidney-pancreas transplants.
+These data were collected by OPTN. - WAITSEQ\KI and WAITSEQ\KP contain condensed, center-specific, kidney and kidney- pancreas waiting list dates.
+These data were collected by OPTN